sikelos13/gloot-assignment/README.md

 ### Features implemented
 * Search field with on change search action
-* If search results are null disable the editor
-* If user deletes the currently selected note it will automatically select the next from the top of the list
-* Delete notes from list easily with one click
+* Delete players from list easily with one click
-* Delete notes from filtered list after search action
-* Create note
-* Notes that are being edit will be automatically saved on the fly
+* Create player on the fly
-* Notes will be persisted in localStorage of user's browser
-* Markdown parser implemented with [React Markdown](https://github.com/rexxars/react-markdown)
-* Project has been Dockerized

 ### Testing build with